Doubly robust integration of nonprobability and probability survey data: DR estimators and their variances

-Chen et al.'s Theorem 2 gives a formula for the asymptotic variance of $\DRtwo$ when the model $\pi^B(X; \alpha)$ is correctly specified.
-They also give a formula for the asymptotic variance of $\DRone$ when the KH method is used to calculate $\alphahat$ and $\betahat$, and an estimator for this variance.
-An advantage of the KH method is that it allows Chen et al.\ to construct a doubly robust estimator of the variance of $\DRone$.
-A disadvantage is that it requires the same set of covariates to be used in the two nuisance models.
-An advantage of $\DRtwo$ over $\DRone$ is that it may be more efficient than $\DRone$, for the same reason that the Hajek estimator may be more efficient than the Horvitz-Thompson estimator.
-In Chen et al.'s simulation study, $\DRtwo$ was indeed found to be more efficient than $\DRone$.
+Chen et al.\ provided a formula for the asymptotic variance of $\PLtwo$ when $S_i=1$ for all $i$ and model $\pi^B(X; \alpha)$ is correctly specified.
+They also gave a formula for the asymptotic variance of $\KHone$ and an estimator of this variance.
+An advantage of $\KHone$ is that its variance estimator is double robust for model-design-based inference, i.e.\ it is valid when either nuisance model is correctly specified.
+However, a limitation is it requires the same set of covariates to be used in the two nuisance models.
+Two advantages of $\PLtwo$ over $\PLone$ and $\KHone$ are that the latter two estimators require $N_s$ to be known and that $\PLtwo$ may be more efficient than $\PLone$ and $\KHone$, at least when both nuisance models are correctly specified, for the same reason that the Hajek estimator may be more efficient than the Horvitz-Thompson estimator.
+In Chen et al.'s simulation study, $\PLtwo$ was indeed more efficient.
+Chen et al.\ did not consider $\KHtwo$.

-The asymptotic variance of $\DRone$ when both nuisance models are correctly specified is the same as the asymptotic variance of $\DRone$ when at least one nuisance model is correctly specified and the KH method is used.
-For convenience, we provide a proof of this fact in Appendix~\ref{sect:var.DR1}.
-In Appendix~\ref{sect:var.DR1.general} we provide a more general formula for the approximate asymptotic variance of $\DRone$ when model $\pi^B (X; \alpha)$ is correctly specified but the model $m(X; \beta)$ may be misspecified and the KH method is not used.

-In Appendix~\ref{sect:var.DR2} we provide a formula for the approximate asymptotic variance of $\DRtwo$ when both nuisance models are correctly specified and the population is large compared to Sample B. In that situation, the formula given in Chen et al.'s Theorem 2 simplifies.
-For convenience, Appendix~\ref{sect:var.DR2.general} repeats the formula of Chen et al.\ for the asymptotic variance of $\DRtwo$ when the model $\pi^B (X; \alpha)$ is correctly specified but the model $m(X; \beta)$ may be misspecified.
+In this section, we generalise Chen et al.'s formulae to domain mean estimation and add the following results.
+First, we introduce the $\KHtwo$ estimator and provide a formula for its asymptotic variance.
+Like $\KHone$, $\KHtwo$ has a double robust variance estimator and, like $\PLtwo$, $\KHtwo$ can be used when $N_s$ is unknown.
+As we shall see, $\KHtwo$ is approximately equal to $\PLtwo$ when both nuisance models are correctly specified and the population is large compared to Sample B. Second, we provide a formula for the asymptotic variance of $\PLone$ when model $\pi^B (X; \alpha)$ is correctly specified and model $m(X; \beta)$ may be misspecified.
+Third, we provide simpler formulae for the asymptotic variances of $\PLone$ and $\PLtwo$ when both models $\pi^B (X; \alpha)$ and $m(X; \beta)$ are correctly specified.
+We also provide formulae for estimators of all these asymptotic variances.